 The program includes a comprehensive economic data collection requirement to help the Council and NMFS assess the success of the program and develop amendments to the program.
 The data collection requirement includes two variations of Economic Data Reports (EDRs): a historic EDR and an annual EDR.
 The first requires submission of historical-based economic data from 1998, 2001 and 2004.
-Historical EDRs capture pre-program implementation data for comparison to the economics of harvesting and processing before and after program implementation.
-The annual EDRs capture economic data on an annual basis at the conclusion of each calendar year's crab fisheries.
+Historical EDRs capture pre-program implementation data for comparison to the economic data on an annual basis at the conclusion of each calendar year's crab fisheries.
 Historical EDRs were collected in June and July 2005; the first annual EDRs were collected in 2006 for the 2005 calendar year.